phirecc/wgnord/README.md

     -o out.conf   Write config to different file
 disconnect:
     wgnord d
-get_credentials:
-    wgnord g
-    This typically isn't needed.
-You can try running this if the connection fails

 wgnord's files are in /var/lib/wgnord, edit template.conf to change Wireguard options
 ```